Rotterdam school of Management, Erasmus University compact logo

 Marta's work has been presented at major academic conferences (the Western Finance (WFA), American Finance (AFA), or European Finance (EFA) Association meetings), published in leading academic journals (Journal of Finance, Journal of Financial Economics, Management Science) and presented in numerous international research institutes (The National Bureau of Economic Research (NBER), The Commodity Futures Trading Commission (CFTC)).
 Marta holds PhD degree in Finance from Tilburg University, the Netherlands.

-Research interests: asset pricing, financial markets and the real economy, the cross- sectional and time-series predictability of returns, (commodity) futures markets, philosophy of finance
+Research interests: financial markets and the real economy, macro-finance, (commodity) futures markets, philosophy of finance

 Publications